Heinrich Zoelly

-Heinrich Zoelly (1862–1937) was a Mexican-Swiss engineer.
-He developed steam turbines and turbine-driven locomotives and patented the geothermal heat pump in 1912.
+Heinrich Moritz Zoelly (11 April 1862 – 30 January 1937) was a Mexican-born Swiss engineer and inventor who developed steam turbines and turbine-driven locomotives and patented the geothermal heat pump in 1912.

-Life and work

-Heinrich Zoelly was the fifth child of Franz Xaver Zoelly.
-His father, originally from Germany near Klettgau, had emigrated to Mexico to seek better fortune.
-Heinrich was born in Mexico and received Mexican citizenship.
-His father ran a hat factory in Mexico City with his brother John.
-When Henry was still a child, his father left Mexico because of political unrest and returned to Europe and settled in Switzerland.
-There, Henry attended primary school, skipping two grades before starting at the Federal Polytechnic Institute (which later became ETH Zurich).
-He was just 20 years old when he earned his degree in mechanical engineering.
-After study trips to Mexico and Paris, Heinrich Zoelly went back to Switzerland in 1886.
-Two years later Zoelly applied in Fluntern for naturalization and became a Swiss citizen.
-Heinrich Zoelly was married and had five children.
+Early life and education

+Zoelly was born 11 April 1862 in Mexico City, Mexico, the third of five children, to German-born Franz Xaver Zoelly (1819–1894), a hat manufacturer, and Wilhelmine Julia Zoelly (née Rümmeli), originally from Klettgau in the Grand Duchy of Baden, respectively Alsace.
+Among his siblings was Tilly Bodmer (née Zoelly; 1866–1921), who was married to Hans Conrad Bodmer (1851–1916).
+His nephew is Martin Bodmer.

+His father emigrated to Mexico City where he became modestly affluent through a hat factory he opened with his brother.
+However, due to political unrest, the family soon returned to Europe, where they settled in Zurich, Switzerland.
+Zoelly attended the local schools and ultimately studied mechanical engineering at the Zurich Polytechnic.
+He completed additional study exchanges in Mexico and Paris.

+Career

 In 1886 Zoelly entered the service of Zurich's Maschinenfabrik Escher Wyss & Cie.
 He quickly became its technical director at the young age of 26.
 Thanks to him, the company flourished, which at this time manufactured various steam engines, water turbines, locomotives, traction engines and vessels.

 His most significant development was the construction of a multi-stage steam turbine, initially used in water turbines.
 In 1903 Zoelly developed a multi-stage axial flow impulse turbine in collaboration with Professor Stodola.
 Despite low vapor pressure (11 bar) and low temperature (185 °C), this achieved a considerable output of 370 kW and a thermodynamic efficiency of 62%.
 The original of the first machine of this type is now at the Deutsches Museum.
 This turbine competed with other steam turbines developed about the same time in the world (Parsons, rake, plate, Curtis, Laval, and others) and was distributed worldwide through licensing.

 In 1912 Zoelly was awarded an honorary degree from the ETH Zurich, partly thanks to his work in turbine development.

 Since Zoelly was convinced of the superiority of the steam turbine to the steam piston engine, in 1913 Escher Wyss & Cie. abandoned the production of steam engines and concentrated fully on turbines.
 Zoelly's vision also extended to steam locomotives (which traditionally used piston engines) using steam turbines as drive.
 Until his resignation from Escher-Wyss Zoelly devoted himself to the development of a steam turbine-driven locomotive, which he drove forward to serviceability (1926 Zoelly- SLM), and later in 1930 Krupp Zoelly).
 Since diesel and electric power was increasing, the steam locomotive lost its significance.

-Zoelly died in 1937 in his adopted hometown of Zurich.
+Personal life

+In 1888, Zoelly married Clara Veillon (1866–1953), daughter of Charles Auguste Veillon (1833–1898), a banker, and Johanna Veillon (née Burckhardt), who belonged to the Daig in Basel.
+They had five children;